-Dear Dr. Vicars,
+Dear Dr. Bill,

 I came across your web address while searching for ASL signs.
 I am in hopes

-Some concepts like "yogurt" are not widely established in ASL and are spelled or described.
+You will be hard pressed to find a "printed" dictionary that is truly comprehensive since some concepts like "yogurt" and BLOCKS-(toy) do not have widely established signs in ASL and are often just spelled or described.

 For example, you can sign "yogurt" like you do ice-cream but instead of an "S" hand use a "Y" hand.
 While some Deaf are open minded about that idea (initializing the sign "ice-cream" to mean yogurt), many others will reject it immediately and state that it should be fingerspelled.
 Perhaps later it will become accepted by the majority if and when enough people use the sign that it would be difficult to claim it is not a sign.